qjhart/qjhart.proj-goes-patch/README.md

 other software that use the libproj library for projections, like GRASS.

+Debian and RedHat comes with a standard proj package.
+This is the package that is used for projecting between coordinate systems in grass, among other software packages.
+A patched version of the software needs to applied to the systems, for the GOES projection.

 # Software

 This patch adds a new projection +proj=goes, corresponding to NOAA